Coronavirus (COVID-19) FAQs

-Fall course materials are available now for purchase in-store or at https://northeast.verbacompare.com/ All textbooks are shipped via UPS and an email will be sent with tracking information once the order has shipped.
-A free shipping code is currently available on the Hawks Shop website for all orders over $50.00 or students may choose to pick up in-store.
+Course materials are available now for purchase in-store or at https://northeast.verbacompare.com/ All textbooks are shipped via UPS and an email will be sent with tracking information once the order has shipped.
+A $5 shipping code is currently available on the Hawks Shop website for all orders over $50.00.
+Standard shipping prices are applied for any order less than $50 or students may choose to pick up in-store.

 Are tutors still available to assist students?

-Yes.
-Tutoring, Writing Center, and Supplemental Instruction will be provided to students utilizing video conferencing.
-You can reach out to your tutor directly or request a tutor.
+Tutoring, Writing Center, and Supplemental Instruction is provided to students utilizing video conferencing.
 Your instructor will have information about drop-in tutoring or Supplemental Instruction if it is available for your course.
-Schedule an online Writing Center appointment as well.
+You can schedule an online Writing Center appointment as well.
 Visit Academic Support for more information.

 Northeast Community College Employees (Administration, Faculty, Staff)